AryanThodupunuri/course-picker/README.md

 # UVA Course Optimizer
-This is a web application that helps students at the University of Virginia (UVA) build their ideal course schedules.
-The app pulls course data for Spring 2025 (and historical GPA data) and allows students to filter, search, and optimize schedules based on GPA, class times, and instructor preferences.
+A web application that helps University of Virginia (UVA) students build their ideal course schedules.
+The app uses **Spring 2025 course data** and **historical GPA data** to allow students to filter, search, and optimize schedules based on GPA, class times, and instructor preferences.

 # Features
-1. Multi-criteria Search
+**1. Multi-criteria Search**
-- Filter courses by subject, professor, and minimum GPA.
+  Filter courses by subject, professor, and minimum GPA.

-2. Historical GPA Integration
+**2. Historical GPA Integration**
-- GPA data from previous semesters is merged in to help students make informed decisions.
+  GPA data from previous semesters is merged in to help students make informed decisions.

-3. Schedule Preferences
+**3. Schedule Preferences**
-- Toggle options to avoid morning or evening classes, allow breaks, and prioritize GPA vs. professor quality.
+  Toggle options to avoid morning or evening classes, allow breaks, and prioritize GPA vs. professor quality.

-4. Schedule Conflict Detection
+**4. Schedule Conflict Detection**
-- Prevents students from adding overlapping courses.
+  Prevents students from adding overlapping courses.

-5. Optimized Schedule Generator
+**5. Optimized Schedule Generator**
-- Automatically selects the best possible schedule based on user-defined weightings.
+  Automatically selects the best possible schedule based on user-defined weightings.

-6. Course Export (Coming Soon)
+**6. Course Export (Coming Soon)**
-- Export your selected schedule to a calendar or PDF.
+  Export your selected schedule to a calendar or PDF.

 # Built With
-- React.js – UI and interactivity
+- **React.js** – UI and interactivity
-- TailwindCSS – Responsive styling
+- **TailwindCSS** – Responsive styling
-- PapaParse – CSV parsing (if using CSV input)
+- **PapaParse** – CSV parsing (if using CSV input)
-- Python/Pandas – Used for merging and preprocessing datasets before frontend consumption
+- **Python/Pandas** – Used for merging and preprocessing datasets before frontend consumption

 # Folder Structure